Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

 The numbers in circles denote the multiplicities of components in the reducible fibers.
 All curves are (-2)-curves except the one expressed as ``$B$'', which is a (-3)-curve.

-With the help of computer, we can transform the spectral curves of the other autonomous 4-dimensional Painlev\'e equations into the Weierstrass normal form.\footnote{We used Maple's command ``Weierstrassform'' implemented by van Hoeij.}
+We can transform the spectral curves of the other autonomous 4-dimensional Painlev\'e equations into the Weierstrass normal form.\footnote{We used Maple's command ``Weierstrassform'' implemented by van Hoeij.} We restrict the 2-parameter families of genus 2 curves to a generic line on the base and apply Liu's algorithm to find the generic degeneration. \end{proof}